 "flames or tongues of fire" settled upon each of the 120 individuals receiving it.

-The disciples had previously already been "born of water,"
+The disciples had previously been "born of water" when they were baptized

-having been baptized which made forgiveness of their sins possible once Christ
+by John, which made forgiveness of their sins possible upon Jesus'

 spirit which filled them with "all the fullness that God gives,"